brian-watkins/pine/README.md

 You can focus a particular behavior by describing it using `fit` instead of `it`.
 If any behaviors in a spec are focused, only those behaviors will run when the spec is run.
 Note that this is true only within a spec class; behaviors defined in other classes will still run.

+You can ignore a particular behavior by describing it using `xit` instead of `it`.

 ### Examples

 #### Groovy Script Style